ludwig-ai/ludwig-docs/docs/getting_started/train.md

     docker run -t -i --mount type=bind,source={absolute/path/to/rotten_tomatoes_data},target=/rotten_tomatoes_data ludwigai/ludwig train --config /rotten_tomatoes_data/rotten_tomatoes.yaml --dataset /rotten_tomatoes_data/rotten_tomatoes.csv --output_directory /rotten_tomatoes_data
     ```

+!!! note

-For encoding text in this example, we used an embed encoder, which assigns an embedding for each word and sums them.
-Ludwig provides you with many more options for embedding text (ex: CNNs, RNNs, Transformers, and pretrained models such as BERT or GPT-2) and using them is as simple as changing encoder option in the config from "embed" to "bert".
+    In this example, we encoded the text feature with an `embed` encoder, which assigns an embedding for each word and sums
+    them.
+Ludwig provides many options for [tokenizing](../../configuration/preprocessing#tokenizers) and [embedding](../../configuration/features/sequence_features#sequence-input-features-and-encoders) text like with CNNs, RNNs, Transformers, and pretrained models such as BERT or GPT-2 (provided through [huggingface](https://huggingface.co/docs/transformers/index)).
+Using a different text encoder is simple as changing encoder option in the config from `embed` to `bert`.
+Give it a try!

+    ```yaml
+    input_features:
+        - name: genres
+          type: set
+          preprocessing:
+              tokenizer: comma
+        - name: content_rating
+          type: category
+        - name: top_critic
+          type: binary
+        - name: runtime
+          type: numerical
+        - name: review_content
+          type: text
+          encoder: bert
+    output_features:
+        - name: recommended
+          type: binary
+    ```

 Ludwig is very flexible.
-Users can change just about any parameter in their models including training parameters, preprocessing parameters, and more, directly from the configuration.
-Check out the [config](/ludwig-docs/user_guide/configuration) section for the full list of parameters available in the configuration.
+Users can configure just about any parameter in their models including training parameters, preprocessing parameters, and more, directly from the configuration.
+Check out the [config documentation](/ludwig-docs/user_guide/configuration) for the full list of parameters available in the configuration.